Quantum noise: Physical interpretation of spectral density

 Typically, the positive frequency of the spectral density corresponds to the flow of energy into the oscillator (for example, the photons' quantized field), while the negative frequency corresponds to the emitted of energy from the oscillator.
 Physically, an asymmetric spectral density would correspond to either the net flow of energy from or to our oscillator model.

 Linear gain and quantum uncertainty

 Most optical communications use amplitude modulation where the quantum noise is predominantly the shot noise.
 A laser's quantum noise, when not considering shot noise, is the uncertainty of its electric field's amplitude and phase.
 That uncertainty becomes observable when a quantum amplifier preserves phase.
 The phase noise becomes important when the energy of the frequency modulation or phase modulation is comparable to the energy of the signal (frequency modulation is more robust than amplitude modulation due to the additive noise intrinsic to amplitude modulation).

 Linear amplification

-An ideal noiseless gain cannot exit.
+An ideal noiseless gain cannot exist.
 Consider the amplification of stream of photons, an ideal linear noiseless gain, and the Energy-Time uncertainty relation.